roqme/robmosys-roqme-itp/docs/README.md

 1. Creating a new RoQME Project:

-    1. File - > New - > Other -> RoQME Project
+    1.	**_File - > New - > Other -> RoQME Project_**

-    1. Choose the project name and click the “Next” button
+    1. Choose the project name and click the **_Next_** button

-    1. Click on “Load Repository” and choose the required contexts.
-For instance, to include the information provided by the bumper as a context, choose the “CommBasicsObjects.BumperEventService” service, available at: “/home/smartsoft/SOFTWARE/smartsoft/repos/DomainModelsRepositories/CommBasicsObjects/model/CommBasicObjects.service”
+    1. Click on **_Load Repository_** and choose the required contexts.
+For instance, to include the information provided by the bumper as a context, choose the _CommBasicsObjects.BumperEventService_ service, available at: “/home/smartsoft/SOFTWARE/smartsoft/repos/DomainModelsRepositories/CommBasicsObjects/model/CommBasicObjects.service”

-    1. Browse the services in the tree model until you find the bumper and select: CommBasicsObjects.BumperEventService: new State[Enum]
+    1. Browse the services in the tree model until you find the bumper and select: _CommBasicsObjects.BumperEventService: new State[Enum]_

-    1. Once selected, press the “Add context” button
+    1. Once selected, press the **_Add context_** button

-    1. Double click on the name of the context and change it from context0 to “bump”
+    1. Double click on the name of the context and change it from _context0_ to _bump_

     1. Repeat steps iii – vi for each context that needs to be included as an input in the RoQME model

-    1. Click the “Finish” button
+    1. Click the **_Finish_** button

     **IMPORTANT**: New RoQME Projects include two files: (1) a **_.roqme model_**, including the definitions of the contexts relevant for the current project; and (2) a **_.roqmemap_** model that binds the previous contexts with the corresponding Smartsoft services (this mapping is created during the project configuration: steps iii – vi).

 2. Extending the .roqme model.
 Once initialized as described in step 1, the RoQME model can be extended to include relevant (non-functional) properties, observations, variables, etc. Next, you can find an example .roqme model including:

-    1. Three contexts: bump, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step vi); and bumpEvent and bumpCount, which are two additional contexts derived from bump.
-IMPORTANT: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!
+    1. Three contexts: _bump_, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step vi); and _bumpEvent_ and _bumpCount_, which are two additional contexts derived from _bump_. **IMPORTANT**: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!

-    1. The safety property that takes a default value of 1; and
+    1. The _safety_ property that takes a default value of 1; and

-    1. Two observations: o1 => safety is undermined every time a bumpEvent is detected; and o2 => safety is (veryhigh) undermined if more than 5 bumpEvents are detected within 1 hour.
+    1. Two observations: _o1_ => safety is undermined every time a bumpEvent is detected; and _o2_ => safety is (veryhigh) undermined if more than 5 bumpEvents are detected within 1 hour.

    ```
          roqme RoQME_Example

          context bump : enum {BUMPER_UNKNOWN, BUMPER_NOT_PRESSED, BUMPER_PRESSED}
          context bumpEvent : eventtype := bump::BUMPER_PRESSED
          context bumpCount : number := count(bumpEvent,1hour)

          property safety reference 1

          timer t := 1 hour
          observation o1 : bumpEvent undermines safety
          observation o2 : t while (bumpCount >5) undermines safety veryhigh
    ```

 3. Generating the RoQME QoS metric provider component model.